 It acts as a mould to reshape the curvature of the cornea to improve vision thus reducing dependency of glasses in the day.

-Upon successful treatment, no glasses are required in the daytime, thus a bonus for parents who have very active kids that tends to spoil or lost their glasses all the time.
+Upon successful ortho-k correction, no glasses are required in the daytime, thus a bonus for parents who have very active kids that tends to spoil or lost their glasses all the time.

 Articles on OrthoK